The best times to visit South Dakota for ideal weather are

 Weather in South Dakota

-Average temperatures in South Dakota vary greatly and are seasonally temperate.
-The area is in the top 85 percent of tourist destinations for pleasant weather.
+Average temperatures in South Dakota vary an incredible amount.
+Considering humidity, temperatures feel cold for about half of the year and otherwise nice with a very low chance of rain or snow throughout the year.
+The area is somewhat temperate — in the 44th percentile for pleasant weather — compared to tourist destinations worldwide.
 Weeks with ideal weather are listed above.
 If you’re looking for the very warmest time to visit South Dakota, the hottest months are July, August, and then June.
 See average monthly temperatures below.
-The warmest time of year is generally mid-July where highs are regularly around 88.7°F (31.5°C) with temperatures rarely dropping below 62.6°F (17°C) at night.
+The warmest time of year is generally mid July where highs are regularly around 88.7°F (31.5°C) with temperatures rarely dropping below 62.6°F (17°C) at night.

 South Dakota Temperatures (Fahrenheit)